Skip to content

 Let Us Assist You Today

 If you or a loved one has been injured in an accident caused by a teenage driver, contact Scott C. Gottlieb, Injury Law Attorney, today.
-Our experienced car accident attorney has the legal knowledge and experience to assist you in holding responsible parties accountable for the damages they have caused so that you can get the compensation you deserve.
+Our experienced Binghamton car accident attorney has the legal knowledge and experience to assist you in holding responsible parties accountable for the damages they have caused so that you can get the compensation you deserve.

 Serving Binghamton and the surrounding areas, we can help.
 Call or contact us online today for a free consultation.